RatJuggler/my-production-docker-build/README.md

 into the build files via the build-arg option.

 Everything is then tied together in this project with a base docker-compose file to orchestrate the images.
-This file also includes an additional ingress proxy image to route requests to each project.
+This file also includes an additional ingress proxy image to route requests to projects that serve content on request (websites basically).
 The base file creates this image without any SSL security and without the *upgrade-insecure-requests* CSP setting to make testing the full environment easier.
-An override file available is then available for a production environment which creates the ingress proxy image with the SSL certificates included (see Note on security below) and also upgrades the CSP settings.
+An override file available is then used for the live environment which creates the ingress proxy image with the SSL certificates included (see Note on security below) and also upgrades the CSP settings.

 You can see how the override file will be applied using: